 Other galleries include the High Gallery, the Wide Gallery, the Long Gallery, the Vertical Gallery, the Northern Gallery, and a gallery for emerging art, design and architecture.

-A multipurpose hall has been incorporated in the design to host events.
+A multipurpose hall has been incorporated into the design to host events.
 The large hall, enclosed with glazed walls and a convex ceiling made of wooden poles, offers glimpses of the mesmerising outdoor.

 The distinct, 45m-high tower adds to the city’s skyline and will house the High Gallery and Lighthouse Restaurant.
 Cafes and salons decorated with Finnish furniture further add to the contemporary feel.